An elementary illustrated introduction to simplicial sets: Simplicial objects in other categories

 If $X=\ms S(Y)$, the singular set as defined in Example \ref{E: singular}, then we have $H_*(X)=H_*(Y)$, the singular homology of the space $Y$. \end{example}

-\begin{example} Here's an example of a simplicial group that is important in the theory of group cohomology.
-Let $G$ be a group, and let $BG$ be the simplicial group defined as follows.
+\begin{example} Here's an example of a simplicial group that is important in the theory of homology of groups.
+Let $G$ be a group, and let $BG$ be the simplicial set defined as follows.
 Let $BG_n=G^{\times n}$, the product of $G$ with itself $n$ times. $G^{\times 0}$ is just the trivial group $\{e\}$.
 For an element $(g_1,\ldots,g_n)\in BG_n$, let

 \end{example}